 Annual Rathotsava is the major festival celebrated in Belur in the month of March-April, 12 days after Ugadi or Kannadiga New Year.
 The festival is celebrated for two days when the Utsava Murti is drawn on a huge wooden chariot.
 Covering the eastern part of the temple on the first day.
 And other parts of the temple are covered on the second day.
 A fair or Jaatre is held during the annual festival that lasts for ten days.

 - Belur is about 200 km from Bangalore.
 A day road trip is possible.
-However, the nearest town is Hassan from where it is an hour’s drive.
+However, the nearest town is Hassan which is an hour’s drive.

-- Hassan is well connected through road and rail with important towns and cities of Karnataka.
+- Hassan is well connected by road and rail with important towns and cities of Karnataka.
 KSRTC buses regularly ply from important towns and cities.